MedicBehindYou/luster/README.md

 # Luster
-## Mind the clutter, I haven't tried to make it pretty yet
+## Documentation
+Currently everything is on [https://luster.love](https://luster.love), though I plan to have a basic copy here soon.